bmatsuo/jqsh/README.md

 Copyright (c) 2014 Bryan Matsuo

-This source code in this repository is distributed under the MIT open source license.
+Jqsh is distributed under the MIT open source license.
 A copy of the license agreement can be located in the LICENSE file.